The Leader’s Way

 This program is made possible through the generosity of our donors along with seminal support from Trinity Church Wall Street Philanthropies and the Lilly Endowment Inc.

-The Leader’s Way is a three-part immersion Certificate Program for Episcopal clergy who have been in ministry for 5+ years:
+The Leader’s Way is a three-part immersion for Episcopal leaders and Christian clergy who have been in ministry for 5+ years:

-1. June 19-24, 2023, The Leader’s Way begins with a six-day residential program in the heart of Yale that integrates practical skill building, spiritual formation, and theological reflection.
-Yale’s renowned campus and rich resources will spark participants’ imagination–from a visit to the Tsai Center for Innovative Thinking, stargazing at the Yale Observatory, to viewing the collection at Yale Art Gallery for an exploration on deep looking as a spiritual practice.
-The multi- dimensional and multi-disciplinary learning will include:
+1. June 17-22, 2024, The Leader’s Way begins with a six-day residential program in the heart of Yale that integrates practical skill building, spiritual formation, and theological reflection.
+Yale’s renowned campus and rich resources will spark participants’ imagination.
+The multi-dimensional and multi-disciplinary learning will include:

 · Inspiring Case Studies.
 We’ll study innovative examples where Episcopal faith communities have been formed and transformed as we contemplate what makes for durable change and imagine what innovations the Spirit might be inspiring in participants’ own communities.